mfisher5/ParticipationNetworks/README.md

 These materials use fishery landings data to generate and analyze fisheries participation networks, as in Fisher et al. (in press) *PNAS*.
 This repository builds on R code originally produced for [Fuller et al. (2017)](https://doi.org/10.1093/icesjms/fsx128).

-The directory structure follows Wilson et al. (2017) *Good enough practices in scientific computing*.
+The directory structure generally follows Wilson et al. (2017) *Good enough practices in scientific computing*.

 - All Rmd scripts for the analysis are in **scripts**
 - Custom functions sourced for the analysis are in **R**.
 Functions have been documented using `Roxygen2` syntax, saved into **man**